 Weight: 86 g (its case weighs 34 grams)

 Dimensions: 100 x 100 x 50mm

 Boil Time (1L): 3.5 min

 The MSR pocket rocket has been around a few years now and has established itself as perhaps the most widely used specialist stove on the market, both it’s easily available, cheap and because it simply does the job.
 Flame control is good, but the pocket rocket is primarily a water boiler, with the flame being focused on the centre of the pan (for better cookability go for the much better, but heavier Superfly (£50/135g).
-The main drawback with the stove is its stability, and so it should only be used with small pans (1 litre) unless you can increase the stoves stability.
-A good deal at the moment, and a perfect bivy set up is MSR’s Pocket Rocket/ titanium kettle set (118g), which retails for £55
+The main drawback with the stove is its stability, and so it should only be used with small pans (1 litre) unless you can increase the stability of the stove.
+A good deal at the moment and a perfect bivy set up is MSR’s Pocket Rocket/ titanium kettle set (118g), which retails for £55

 Output: 4500 BTU/hour